Tanja Möderscheim, Dutch fine artist

 Composition: expressing a sense of stillness, beauty, elegance and refinement.

 Interested in learning more and taking a look behind the scenes?
-Subscribe to the Newsletter here:
+Subscribe to the Newsletter here (and receive a 10% discount voucher as well):

 Painting lemons in J.M.W Turner’s House in Twickenham, before the renovation (October 2015)